 Limited Wardrobe: Perhaps one of the few western hemisphere cartoons that averts this trope from time to time for no plot-related reason.
-Tommy wears an orange shirt instead of his standard blue in at least one episode, and Chas, Chuckie and Drew sometimes wear sweaters as opposed to their more recognizable attires.
+Tommy wears an orange shirt instead of his standard blue in at least one episode (he also wears shoes and overalls in "Reptar's Revenge"), and Chas, Chuckie and Drew sometimes wear sweaters as opposed to their more recognizable attires.

 Charlotte in particular seems to be the most frequent rebel to this trope.
 She wears numerous different outfits, and sometimes even wears curlers in hair despite the fact that her hair is never curly.

 Literal-Minded: Being babies, the main characters of the show are extremely prone to this trope.
-For example, Phil and Lil tell Chuckie that what we call a "watch" is called a "time," because when adults wear one, they say "Look at the time" when they look at it.
+For example, Phil and Lil tell Chuckie that what we call a "watch" is called a "time," because when adults wear one, they tend to glance at it before exclaiming "Look at the time!"